david-luna/annotatron/packages/annotatron/README.md

 Point to that file in the `preload` option when creating a window and you and your renderer process (the UI) will have a global property named `mainProcess` which has all the tools for communicating with the main process.

 ## Release notes

+### [0.1.0]

+In this release we replaced our injection mechanism for [injection-js](https://www.npmjs.com/package/injection-js) package bringing the power of Angular's `Reflective Injector`.

+The API hasn't changed but extended:

+- adding `useFactory` providers
+- adding `useValue` providers
+- `InjectionToken` is also available

+For full API information check Angular's DO [docs](https://v4.angular.io/guide/dependency-injection)

 ### [0.0.11]